LiF-x/lifxmod.com/Docs/server-framework.md

         // this returns and writes to the dump.sql file for ease of distribution
-		// The name of the object should be the same as the function name it registers return new ScriptObject(ObjectsTypesExampleBuilding : ObjectsTypes)
+		// The name of the object should be the same as the function name it registers
+  		// Each of the variables in the object, corrosponds to the column value in the database
+        return new ScriptObject(ObjectsTypesExampleBuilding : ObjectsTypes)
         {
           id = 2420;